 Today we are in Daniel 11:2-12:4.
 This section is a continuation of chapter 10, which we looked at last week.
 Remember in chapter 10 we saw Daniel experience a vision of God’s glory which left him on his face; he also had an encounter with an angel who informed him that he had a message from God to give to him, a message that concerned the future of God’s people.
 This message is what we have recorded for us in Daniel 11.
 We’ll look at it today and consider Daniel’s response to the message in ch 12 next week.

-As we look at our passage today, I hope today we will leave in truth in our minds and hearts: Even though God’s people will experience suffering and temptations in this life, the future is bright for God’s people.
+As we look at our passage today, I hope today we will leave wit this truth in our minds and hearts: Even though God’s people will experience suffering and temptations in this life, the future is bright for God’s people.

 1. God is in control.
 2. God’s people will experience suffering and temptations in this life 3.
 The future is BRIGHT for God’s people.